erdmenchen/laravel-bitbucket-deploy/README.md

 - PHP 7.3 or higher
 - Laravel 6.0 or higher

+## Function
+This package scaffolds a Bitbucket pipeline script and a Laravel Envoyer script into your Laravel project.

+When a new pipeline run is triggered (via git commit or manually) a full CI/CD (Continuous Integration/Continuous Delivery) build is executed with the following steps:

+1. Fetch source code and install PHP dependencies (`Build PHP`)
+2. Run `phpunit` and gather results - stops on any failed test (`Test PHP`)
+3. Install javascript dependencies via npm and build UI assets(`Build Assets`)
+4. Deploy to staging / production - connects to hosting via ssh and pushes build (`Deploy`)
+    * Create manifest file with original trigger commit details
+    * Create symlinks to `.env` and `storage`
+    * Check Laravel health (running `php artisan --version`)
+    * Activate build by updating the `current` symlink
+    * Optimise, migrate and cleanup Laravel project

+The last step (step 4) is only executed when triggered from a commit on `develop` or `master` branch.

 ## License
 The GNU General Public License v3.0.
 Please see [License File](LICENSE) for more information.